sourcegraph/handbook/content/marketing/webinars.md

 Sourcegraph uses these web applications for running a webinar:

-- Zoom:
+- GotoWebinar:
-  *  Manage registration landing page and attendance
+  * Manage registration and attendance
+  * Invitation email and reminders with webinar link and details
   * Run and record the webinar
 - Hubspot
-  * Send out email invitations and reminders
+  * Set up landing page for registration
   * Manage invitation lists and store registration/attendance activities

 ## Webinar planning tasks